Home education in the UK

 What made our family decide to home educate?

 Short version: we moved to Cyprus in 1997 when our sons were eleven and nine years old.
 We decided to home educate for a few months while we settled in.
 We liked it so much that we continued.
-They are now 36 and 34.
+They are now 38 and 36.
 One son worked in a media group in the UK after spending four years working on a ship.
 He now works for a software company in the UK.
 The other son achieved a high 2:1 in his degree course in the UK, followed by an MA at Nottingham University.
-He worked in Cyprus for three years, taught music for five years in the UK, studied at Cambridge for two years, and is now ordained, working as a curate and teacher in London.
+He worked in Cyprus for three years, taught music at a private school for five years in the UK, studied at Cambridge for two years, and is now ordained, working as both an Anglican curate and a music teacher.

 This site ‘Home Education in the UK’ started on February 1st 1999, so is now twenty-five years old.
 You can read more about the development of the site in the page about this site.